Lawmakers wrapping session after tackling abortion, guns

 TOBACCO AGE

 A bill to raise the age from 18 to 21 to buy tobacco products and e-cigarettes was introduced the day before lawmakers were set to adjourn.
 The bill, from Republican Assemblyman Jim Wheeler, creates an exception for members of the military.
-The bill, which would not take effect until 2021, was approved by the Assembly on Sunday and was working its way through the Senate Monday.
+The bill, which would not take effect until 2021, was approved by the Assembly on Sunday and had not received a vote in the Senate as of Monday evening.

 SAME-DAY VOTER REGISTRATION